Malaika: Background

-By the end of 1966, the Hep Stars had achieved ten top-10 hits in Sweden, while simultaneously enjoying their fifth number-1 single "Consolation", which was the fourth composition written by a member of the group.
+By the end of 1966, the Hep Stars had achieved ten top-10 hits in Sweden, while simultaneously enjoying their fifth number-1 single "Consolation".
 They had by now accounted to 10% of all record sales in the country, with specifically Benny Andersson, who composed most of their singles, enjoying the royalties.
 It was also around this time that the Hep Stars had decided that they wanted to star in a movie, in similar fashion to the Beatles A Hard Days Night and Help!.
-A person outside of the group decided that the majority of the film were to be shot in Nairobi, the capital city of Kenya.
-The group started traveling to Kenya without a screenplay, with drummer Christer Petterson admitting that a coherent screenplay first was attempted aboard the airplane.
+A person outside of the group decided that the majority of the film should be shot in Nairobi, the capital city of Kenya.
+The group started travelling to Kenya without a screenplay, with drummer Christer Petterson admitting that a coherent screenplay first was attempted aboard the airplane.

-After arriving at Embakasi Airport (later renamed to Jomo Kenyatta International Airport), the group continued to film their projected movie during the morning hours.
-Their knowledge of "Malaika" was entirely coincidental, as during their stay at a hotel in the capital, the Hep Stars were eating dinner and were suddenly approached by a chef, who worked in the hotel restaurant.
+After arriving at Embakasi Airport (now Jomo Kenyatta International Airport), the group continued to film their projected movie during the morning hours.
+Their knowledge of "Malaika" was entirely coincidental, as during their stay at a hotel in the capital, the Hep Stars were eating dinner and were approached by a chef, who worked in the hotel restaurant.
 Having heard the statement that the Hep Stars were "the Swedish Beatles", he brought a guitar and started playing the song for them, much to their liking.
-After finishing shooting the Kenyan parts of their movie, the group traveled back to Sweden, and entered Europafilm Studios in April to record "Malaika" with Gert Palmcrantz producing.
+After finishing shooting the Kenyan parts of their movie, the group travelled back to Sweden, and entered Europafilm Studios in April to record "Malaika" with Gert Palmcrantz producing.